-Each node in the graph is assigned an entry label and an exit label as in [Nielson et al. 1999], and additionally each XML template constant has a template label.
+Each node in the graph is assigned an entry label and an exit label as in [28], and additionally each XML template constant has a template label.
 All labels are assumed to be unique.
 The union of entry labels and exit labels constitute the program points of the program.